ngs-doo/TemplaterExamples/Advanced/TemplaterServer (Java)/Readme.md

 Built-in processors for map/collections allow for working with dynamic types (even without reflection).
 It's also possible to combine several processors on a single object.

+#### Nesting

+Collections can be nested in other collections.
+This allows usage of Templater for very complex documents.
+Lists can be embedded within Tables.

 #### Table pushdown

 During processing in non trivial Excel documents, cells are often moved around.